 Outside of his practice, Michael has extensive involvement with trial advocacy.
 In college and law school, Michael competed in both mock trial and moot court, winning numerous team and individual accolades.
 He also served for five years as the head coach for Vanderbilt’s college mock trial program, leading them to a 6th place finish at the national championship.
 Michael worked as an adjunct law professor at Vanderbilt, overseeing the mock trial board and working with the law school’s mock trial program.
 Currently he remains involved with trial advocacy, serving on multiple committees for the American Mock Trial Association.
+Michael has also been a guest lecturer in law school classrooms and CLE presentations on trial techniques and the Rules of Evidence.

 Vanderbilt University Law School, 2014, J.D.